Rambeboy/GRASS/README.md

    socks5://username:password@hostname:port
    ```

-4. To run the `getgrass-bot`, execute the following command in your terminal:
+4. To run the `GRASS`, execute the following command in your terminal:

    ```bash
    npm start